everpeace/ssh-agent-multiplexer/README.md

 ```

 The keys in the TOML file generally map to their respective command-line flags.
 For flags that can be specified multiple times (like `--target` and `--add-target`), these are represented as arrays in the TOML file.

+### Dynamic Configuration Reloading

+`ssh-agent-multiplexer` supports dynamic reloading of its configuration file.
+If the configuration file that was loaded at startup is modified, the application will detect the changes and attempt to reload the configuration automatically.

+The following configuration settings can be dynamically changed and will be applied upon a successful reload:

+*   `targets`: The list of read-only agent sockets.
+*   `add_targets`: The list of agent sockets that can handle key additions.
+*   `select_target_command`: The command used to select an agent when multiple `add_targets` are specified.
+*   `debug`: The verbosity level of logging.

+**Important:** The `listen` address (the socket path where `ssh-agent-multiplexer` listens) **cannot** be changed dynamically.
+If you modify the `listen` setting in the configuration file, a full restart of the `ssh-agent-multiplexer` application is required for this change to take effect.

 ## Release